iFan13/kickstarter-analysis/README.md

 Additionally, presenting success and failure with respects to both goal and time elapsed (between date created and date ended) can provide additional insight.
 For instance, a high goal with a short elapsed time presents the suggestion to start one's Kickstarter before funds are critically needed to allow for exposure time and donation.

 Another series of data that could be examined in tables or charts could be based on region or 'country'.
 A pivot table by countries for rows for instance can provide insight on interest and success rate by the size of a stacked bar graph (example depicted below).
-However, being that Kickstarter is a American corporation, it's likely that this data shows bias towards American projects.
+However as previous mentioned, being that Kickstarter is a American corporation, it's likely that this data shows bias towards American projects and can be demonstrated by the number of American records as well.

 ![PlayOutcomesByCountry](/resources/PlayOutcomesByCountry.png)